FlowForwarding/warp/docs/en/warp_overview.md

 ```scala
 protected def handleEvent(e: MessageEnvelope): Unit
 ```
-which should be overriden in successors in order to handle messages on which this Module is subscribed.
+which should be overridden in successors in order to handle messages on which this Module is subscribed.
 It is supposed that MessageConsumer subscribes for messages overriding method ```started``` and\or as reaction on an event.

 ### Service trait